BrandonWrob/ExtendedManager/README.md

 Follow the [instructions for setting up Lombok in Eclipse](https://projectlombok.org/setup/eclipse).
 Make sure you download the laste version of Lombok from [Maven Repository](https://mvnrepository.com/artifact/org.projectlombok/lombok) as a jar file.

-Update `application.properties` in `src/main/resources/` and `src/test/resources/`.
+6. Install Node.js
+7. Set up SQL: Make sure your SQL database is set up and running
+  * In src/main/resource, make a copy of application.properties.template named application.properties [NOTE: the .gitignore stops it from being pushed to github for saftey measures] and in the files do the following:
   * Set `spring.datasource.password` to your local MySQL password`
-  * Set `app.jwt-secret` as described below.
+  * Set `app.jwt-secret` by encrypting any phrase using SHA256 into app.jwt-secret, tool I used to generate it was https://emn178.github.io/online-tools/sha256.html
   * Set `app.admin-user-password` to a plain text string that you will use as the admin password.

-### Set `app.jwt-secret`

-We will create a secret key that will be used for JWT authentication.
-Think of a secret key phrase.
-You'll want to encrypt it using SHA256 encryption.
-You can use a tool like:  https://emn178.github.io/online-tools/sha256.html to generate the encrypted text.
-Copy that into your `application.properties` file.
-6. Install Node.js
-7. Make sure your SQL database is set up and running
-   - The database connection information is stored in ExtendedManager/wolf-cafe-backend/src/main/resource/application.properties.template and for the testcases in ExtendedManager/wolf-cafe-backend/src/test/resource/application.properties.template
-   - Copy the file and paste it removing the .template from it, this will be your application.property file to setup github
-   - For the password, put your SQL DB password
 8. Rightclick the pom.xml file and select Maven > Update Project then click Ok.
 9. Run the project by right clicking on the project application and selecting Run As > Java Application.